 This continues until one of you either takes all the other's money, or falls asleep on the dice and wakes up with a face covered in square pock-marks, and as much self-respect as a man arrested for performing erotic acts on furniture in Ikea.
 The game version is much the same, except both players are psychic - you because you can randomly read the pretty bartender's thoughts, and her because she's quite blatantly a cheating bitch.
 I'm just saying, because I'm pretty sure my clicking doesn't have any tells.

 The only thing sadder than actually playing this is to invite friends around to play it with you, because Bar Games does actually have support for up to four.
 Not against each other, though, that would be ridiculous.
 No, you all play against the computer in turn, simply comparing scores at the end.
 Really.
 If there's one thing more boring than Liar's Dice, it's watching someone else play it and waiting for a turn.
 Honestly, I don't know anything that could make enduring this nonsense even remotely interesting.

 "That was pathetic," mutters the box.
 "You'd better have something more interesting than that, or we're sunk!
 I promised the experience of actually going to the bar!"

 The Main Menu thinks for a moment.
-"Did you promise the experience of being a customer?"
+"Did you promise the experience of

 "As opposed to what?
 Serving drinks for a gaggle of assholes?"